 In three spatial dimensions, an ensemble of N points represents a total of $3N$ degrees of freedom (DOF).
 The number of constrained points M(K) depends on the size $K$ of the reciprocal domain $\Omega$.
 The structural order in hyperuniform structures is controlled through the parameter $\chi$ that represents the degree of stealthiness, which is defined as the ratio $M(K)/3N$ \cite{Uche}.
 For $\chi=0\%$, the system is uncorrelated, while for $\chi=100\%$, the system is a perfect crystal.
 The degree of short-range order in these structures increases with $\chi$, inducing a transition from a disordered ground state to a crystalline phase when $\chi>50\%$ \cite{Uche,torquato2015ensemble}.
 Moreover, increasing $\chi$ tends to increase the net repulsion of the potential $\Phi$.
-This feature is visible in Fig.\,(\ref{Fig1})\,(a), where we report the ensemble-averaged of the two-point correlation function $g_2(r)$, performed over ten different disorder realizations with $N=1000$ particles.
+This feature is visible in Fig.\,(\ref{Fig1})\,(a), where we report the ensemble-averaged of the two-point correlation function $g_2(r)$ performed over ten different disorder realizations with $N=1000$ particles.
+This function describes how the particle's density varies as a function of distance, and it is proportional to the probability of finding two particles separated by a distance $r$ \cite{Illian}.
 In what follows, we will use the symbol $\langle\cdots\rangle_e$ to identify this ensemble-averaged operation.
 Representative examples of generated 3D-SHDS point patterns, with a tolerance in the minimization process of $10^{-12}$, are shown in the Appendix \ref{Appendice}.
-We have carefully checked that the tolerance threshold does not influence the main results of our paper, as discussed in the Appendix\,\ref{Appendice2}.
+We have carefully checked that the tolerance threshold and different stealthy hyperunifomr optimization processes do not influence the main results of our paper, as discussed in the Appendix\,\ref{Appendice2}.
 While for $\chi=0.1\%$, the $\langle g_2(r)\rangle_e$ fluctuates around one (i.e., uncorrelated disorder), it develops an exclusion region when $\chi>20\%$ where $\langle g_2(r)\rangle_e$ is exactly zero for a domain near the origin.